brain-image-library/bil_site/README.md

 # BIL Branching, Merging, and Publishing Procedures

 ## Branching
-_`Dev` will act as the major merge point for all feature and bug branches, leaving `master` for publishing to production exclusively._This
+_`Dev` will act as the major merge point for all feature and bug branches, leaving `master` for publishing to production exclusively._
 ### Creating a Feature branch
   - This can all be done from within the terminal
     - `git checkout dev`
     - `git pull` to update your local instance of `dev`